neoforged/Documentation/docs/resources/server/recipes/ingredients.md

 Custom ingredients can be specified by setting `type` to the name of the [ingredient's serializer][serializer], with the exception of [compound ingredients][compound].
 When no type is specified, `type` defaults to the vanilla ingredient `minecraft:item`.
 Custom ingredients can also easily be used in [data generation][datagen].

-### Forge Types
+### NeoForge Types

-Forge provides a few additional `Ingredient` types for programmers to implement.
+NeoForge provides a few additional `Ingredient` types for programmers to implement.

 #### CompoundIngredient